-In the spring of 1968, while serving in the Republic of Vietnam Vargas' company engaged in fierce combat with the enemy at the village of Dai Do.
-During the battle, he was able to free one of his platoons under attack by personally destroying three enemy machine gun positions.
-Vargas then carried to safety his seriously wounded battalion commander and saved seven other Marines.
-His actions caused him to sustain wounds at three different times.
-It was for his actions that in a May 1970 ceremony at the White House, President Nixon presented then Major Vargas with the Congressional Medal of Honor.
+Of his many accomplishments as a Marine Officer, the most widely publicized was achieved in combat.
+In the spring of 1968, while serving in the Republic of Vietnam, Jay's company engaged in fierce combat with the enemy at the village of Dai Do.
+During the battle, he was able to free one of his platoons who was pinned down by heavy fire, by personally destroying three enemy machine gun positions.
+Jay then carried to safety his seriously wounded battalion Commander and saved seven other Marines.
+Jay’s actions left 15 of the enemy dead and caused him to sustain wounds at three separate times.
+Jay refused to leave the battlefield until his injuries compelled him to do so.
+It was for his actions at Dai Do that, in a May 1970 ceremony at the White House, President Richard M. Nixon presented then Major Vargas with our nation's highest decoration for military valor, the Congressional Medal of Honor.

-After retiring from the Marines in 1993, Vargas was appointed Secretary of the California Department of Veterans Affairs, a position he held until 1998.
-In July, 2001, the President of the United States appointed him Veterans’ Liaison for the US Department of Veterans’ Affairs, a position in which he served until January, 2009.
-His region included the 19 Western States, Guam and the Philippines.
+After retiring from the Marine Corps in 1993, Jay was appointed Secretary of the California Department of Veterans Affairs, a position he held from 1993 to 1998.
+In July 2001, the President of the United States appointed him the Veterans’ Liaison for the U.S. Department of Veterans Affairs, a position in which he served until January2009.
+His region included the 19 Western States, Guam, and the Philippines.

-“The reason I am joining the Gary Sinise Foundation is that it does so much for all Veterans above and beyond any other organization in America.
-The manner in which the Foundation cares and gives so much to todays wounded Veterans is from the heart.”
+“The reason I joined the Gary Sinise Foundation is that it does so much for all veterans above and beyond any other organization in America.
+The manner in which the Foundation cares and gives so much to today’s wounded veterans is from the heart.”

 — Jay R. Vargas